jvxz/jvxz/README.md

 aspiring react developer, specializing in next.js

-currently working on **svgc**, a simpler way of adding logos to your react project
+currently working on **clove**, the best way to track time on Rater Hub

 ### my projects 📒